 I put “basic” in quotes because these are not boring!
 Roasting really brings out carrots’ best qualities.
 To make them, just toss carrots with olive oil, salt, and pepper.
 Bake until they’re golden on the edges and tender throughout.

 2) Spiced Roasted Carrots

 If you’re a fan of spicy sweet potatoes, you’re going to love these spiced roasted carrots.
 You’ll make them in the same way as the regular roasted carrots, but toss in a hefty amount of chili powder and ground cinnamon with the olive oil and salt.
 Those two spices might sound like an unlikely pairing, but work so well with the sweet and savory carrots.

 I offered a range for chili powder so you can control the spice level.
-You could serve these with hearty Mexican dish, like enchiladas.
+You could serve these with hearty Mexican dishes, such as enchiladas.
 I also incorporated these into a Moroccan-ish salad in my cookbook (page 62).

 3) Honey Butter Roasted Carrots